rlojek/sport_radar/README.md

 If required event stream store should be use - when updates come in form of information about score chane, delta values (more for automated real time systems) Handling both ways can be achieved by a decorator to update game score api method.

+## Get summary logic
+As not specified -> summary can be requested any time, it will return all the finished game records up to get summary method call